Ahmed-Arafat10/Git/Git.md

 $ git push origin -u master

-- VIP Note: Dont use $ git rebase command in a shared Feature Branch {Just in a branch you are the only one working on}
+- VIP Note: Don't use $ git rebase command in a shared Feature Branch {Just in a branch you are the only one working on}
-- Beacause time arrangement of commits will not be accured For Example :
+- Because time arrangement of commits will not be accurate For Example :

 ------------------------------------------------------------------------------------------------------------------------
   3                       3               3--4                                   3--4